They can all be done from the comfort of your home.

 I miss walking around without being conscious of what I’m touching.
 I miss knowing what my plans are a week from now, two weeks from now, and a month from now.
 I miss eating at a restaurant, commuting into work, traveling.
 I miss being able to hug.
-We have all been living in an alternate reality for the last month, a reality that seems to be considered more normal each day.
+We have all been living in an alternate reality for the last few months, a reality that seems to be considered more normal each day.
 But even with time passing, it is still difficult for many people to cope and adjust to life now.
 We’re right there with you.
 We know it’s hard.
 Which is why we wanted to be able to give you free therapy resources and ways to improve your mental health to better your overall well being.

 DoctorOz.com spoke to online and mobile therapy company Talkspace’s Chief Medical Officer, Dr. Neil Leibowitz, MD, JD, about the collective grief the world is experiencing right now and how to adjust.
 He offered tips that can be put into practice right now in order to boost your mood and improve your outlook.
 Additionally, if you think you need professional help, Dr. Leibowitz shares free solutions for you to try.